School of Behavioral and Brain Sciences

 Students who plan to attend graduate school in speech-language pathology or audiology should be aware that clinical certification by the American Speech-Language-Hearing Association requires that students complete at least one course in each of the following subject areas: Biological Sciences (e.g. biology, neuroscience), Physical Sciences (chemistry or physics is strongly recommended), Behavioral Sciences (e.g. psychology, sociology), and (statistics).
 Completion of this coursework prior to application to graduate school is strongly advised.

 Students who wish to combine Speech-Language Pathology and Audiology with Psychology, Neuroscience, or Child Learning and Development should be able to meet requirements in both majors, and, with the approval of the Associate Dean, complete a double major.
 Students considering a double major should consult with their advisor regarding specific requirements.
 Students can complete Core Curriculum and Speech-Language Pathology and Audiology major requirements in a minimum of 78 semester credit hours, leaving 42 elective semester credit hours.

 Bachelor of Science in Speech-Language Pathology and Audiology

 Degree Requirements (120 semester credit hours)1

-Professors: Julia Evans @, William F. Katz @, Robert D. Stillman @, Linda M. Thibodeau @, Emily A. Tobey @, Hanna K. Ulatowska @, Anne van Kleeck @
+Professors: Julia Evans @, William F. Katz @, Robert D. Stillman @, Linda M. Thibodeau @, Hanna K. Ulatowska @, Anne van Kleeck @

 Associate Professor: Mandy J. Maguire @